 So…What’s a Person to Do When an Algorithm Update Negatively Impacts Your SEO Performance?

 Trying to anticipate what Google is going to do is a bit like trying to time the market – you may be directionally correct but eventually you’ll be wrong and will get burned.
 A better approach is to focus your investments and attention on the ABC’s of SEO – that is, Architecture, Backlinks and Content.
-There are lots of acronyms in SEO, including Google’s E.A.T model – that is Expertise, Authoritativeness and Trust.
-We’ll cover E.A.T. at another time, but you can learn more about what E.A.T. is and is not in this Search Engine Journal article.
+There are lots of acronyms in SEO, including Google’s E-E-A-T model – that is Experience, Expertise, Authoritativeness and Trust.
+We’ll cover E-E-A-T at another time, but you can learn more about what E-E-A-T is and is not in this Search Engine Journal article.

 Backlinks – When one site links to another site, search engines view that link as a sign of quality for the recipient – a popularity vote if you will; but not all votes are equal.
 The linking building space has gotten quite murky over the years as people have attempted to game the system by buying links or doing extensive link-building campaigns designed to get as many sites as possible linking back to their own content, sometimes at any cost.
 Google is consistently watching for the ‘bad actors’ and has deployed measures in the past to penalize sites in violation of their link building guidelines (ex. the Penguin update).
 Our advice is to first focus on building your brand and doing right by your customers to earn their trust and word-of-mouth references.
 This has a fly wheel affect when you build raving fans.
 You can then deploy tactics to acquire high-value links by developing helpful, trusted content that educates and inspires your audiences.
 Content that is customer-first and optimized with the mechanics of great SEO, can over time, earn links from trusted sources including bloggers, journalists, trade publications, etc. However, let’s not kid ourselves as the “build it and they will come” mindset has proven to be a losing proposition.
 A focus on distributing content through your email and social channels along with PR outreach to industry-relevant publications and writers can open doors to earn some high-value links from authority site owners.